munhwas1140/munhwas1140/README.md

 ## About Me 🙋‍♂️

-- Kookmin University, School of Software Engineering
+- Kookmin University | Bachelor's Degree in Software Engineering — 2025

 <!--
 **munhwas1140/munhwas1140** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.